rsp/t.ts/README.md

 ====
 A standard of adding TypeScript type definitions for JavaScript modules.

-An alternative to d.ts file.
+An alternative to d.ts files.

 How
 ---